Agiled

 Automation

-Butler automation.
-Trello's built-in automation engine creates rules without code.
+Trello's Butler engine creates rules without code.
 Triggers include card moves, due date arrivals, label changes, and checklist completion.
 Actions include moving cards, adding labels, assigning members, sending notifications, and creating cards.
 Scheduled commands run automations on timers.
 Card and board buttons create one-click actions.
+Limits: 250 runs/month (Free), 1,000 (Standard), unlimited (Premium/Enterprise).
+Maximum 20 card buttons and 20 board buttons active simultaneously.

-Workflow automation across business modules.
 Agiled's automation spans CRM pipeline triggers, project event triggers, invoicing triggers, and task automation.
-The automation operates across more business areas but within a simpler rule engine than Butler.
+The automation operates across more business areas but with a simpler rule engine than Butler.

 CRM and sales

-Not a CRM.
-Trello boards can be adapted as a basic CRM — create a board with lists for lead stages and cards for contacts.
+Trello is not a CRM.
+Boards can be adapted with lists for lead stages and cards for contacts.
 Some Power-Ups (Salesforce, HubSpot) add CRM connections.
-But this is a workaround, not a CRM system.
-No contact database, no email integration, no revenue forecasting, no pipeline automation.
+But there is no contact database, no email integration, no revenue forecasting, no pipeline automation.
+It is a workaround, not a system.

-Full pipeline CRM.
-Contacts, companies, deal pipelines with customizable stages, revenue tracking, forecasting, activity timeline, email integration, reporting dashboards, and pipeline automation.
+Agiled includes a full pipeline CRM: contacts, companies, deal pipelines with customizable stages, revenue tracking, forecasting, activity timeline, email integration, reporting dashboards, and pipeline automation.

-Agiled wins.
+Verdict: Agiled wins.
 Trello is not a CRM.
-Boards adapted as CRM are a square peg in a round hole.

 Invoicing, proposals, and contracts

-None of these.
 Trello does not include invoicing, proposals, contracts, e-signatures, or any client billing functionality.
-These features do not exist as Power-Ups either — they require entirely separate tools.
+These features do not exist as Power-Ups either.
 A service business using Trello needs FreshBooks or QuickBooks for invoicing ($30+/month), PandaDoc or Proposify for proposals ($49+/month), and DocuSign for contracts ($25+/month).

-Complete billing and client document workflow.
-Proposals with AI drafting and interactive pricing, contracts with e-signatures, invoicing with multi-currency and recurring billing, time-to-invoice conversion, expense-to-invoice linking.
+Agiled includes proposals with AI drafting and interactive pricing, contracts with e-signatures, invoicing with multi-currency and recurring billing, time-to-invoice conversion, and expense-to-invoice linking.

 Time tracking

-Power-Ups only.
 Trello does not include native time tracking.
-Power-Ups like Everhour, Toggl, and Clockify add time tracking to cards — but these require separate subscriptions ($5-15/user/month), tracked time lives in the Power-Up's system (not Trello), and the data does not connect to invoicing because Trello has no invoicing.
+Power-Ups like Everhour ($8.50/user/month), Toggl, and Clockify add time tracking to cards, but these require separate subscriptions, tracked time lives in the Power-Up's system (not Trello), and the data does not connect to invoicing because Trello has no invoicing.

-Agiled wins.
-Time tracking exists in context — connected to tasks, projects, and invoices.
+Verdict: Agiled wins.
+Time tracking exists in context, connected to tasks, projects, and invoices.
 Trello's Power-Up approach adds cost and data fragmentation.

 Client portal, scheduling, and HR

-None of these.
 Trello has no client portal, no appointment scheduling, and no HR features.
-Guests can be added to boards, but they see the same internal Trello interface — no branded experience, no invoice access, no document signing.
+Guests can be added to boards, but they see the same internal Trello interface with no branded experience, no invoice access, no document signing.

 Views and visualization

-Four views.
-Kanban, Gantt (with dependencies), List, and Calendar.
-Fewer views but the Gantt chart supports true task dependencies — a structured planning capability that Trello's Timeline view does not fully replicate.
+Agiled offers four views: Kanban, Gantt (with dependencies), List, and Calendar.
+Fewer views but the Gantt chart supports true task dependencies with automatic rescheduling, a structured planning capability that Trello's Timeline view does not fully replicate.

 Pricing comparison